AlexRogalskiy/docker-terraform-base/README.md

 # Image build

-Run `git lfs track ".terraform.d/**"` to store all large files in Github.
+Run `git lfs track ".terraform.d/**"` to store all large files in GitHub.

 - Add more providers or update a provider